Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 • Avoid turmeric if: You have a known allergy to turmeric or ginger family plants

-• Use caution with both if: You're using prescription retinoids (consult dermatologist first)
+• Use caution with both if: You are using prescription retinoids (consult a dermatologist first)

 Can You Use Turmeric and Charcoal Together?

-Yes—and for many people, using both is the optimal approach.
-They address completely different concerns and don't interfere with each other.
+Yes — and for many people, using both is the best approach.
+They address completely different concerns and do not interfere with each other.

 Recommended Combined Routine